If you or a loved one was involved in an accident caused by a semi-truck, you have the option to:

 - Engaging in distracted driving, such as texting or using a dispatch device

 Some of these actions are punishable by law.
-For example, if a trucker was found to be under the influence of drugs while driving, and later caused an accident, they could face criminal charges for their actions.
+For example, if the police find a trucker was under the influence of drugs while driving and later caused an accident, the driver could face criminal charges for their actions.
 Yet, this does not bar you from filing a lawsuit.
-While the truck is undergoing penalties from the state, you can concurrently file a personal injury claim to recover the cost of your injuries and related expenses.
+While the truck is undergoing penalties from the state, you can concurrently file a personal injury case to recover the cost of your injuries and related expenses.

 Call Our Team at Bressman Law Today

-At Bressman Law, we understand the impact that a semi-truck accident can have on your physical, emotional, and financial wellbeing.
-We offer a free initial case review and work on a contingency-fee basis.
+At Bressman Law, we understand the impact that a semi-truck accident can have on your physical, emotional, and financial well-being.
+We offer a free initial case review and work on a contingency-fee-basis.
+So, there are no upfront fees involved when you hire us.